 All motherboards have standard mounting holes to fit different types of chassis.
-Make sure the location of all the mounting holes for both the motherboard and the chassis match.
+Make sure that the locations of all the mounting holes for both the motherboard and the chassis match.
 Although a chassis may have both plastic and metal mounting fasteners, metal ones are highly recommended because they ground the motherboard to the chassis.
-Make sure the metal standoffs click in or are screwed in tightly.
+Make sure that the metal standoffs click in or are screwed in tightly.
 Then use a screwdriver to secure the motherboard onto the motherboard tray.
-(Note: Some components are very close to the mounting holes.
-All precautionary measures shall be taken to prevent damage done to these components when installing the motherboard into the chassis.)